How To Tell The Gender Of Your Bearded Dragon

 Female And Male Bearded Dragon Post-Mating Behavior

-Female beardies behave differently than normal after mating.
-After 4 to 6 weeks of breeding, you’ll find them to be more anxious as they’d pace around their enclosure more frequently and would start burrowing for a suitable spot to lay the eggs.
-They will certainly look plumper than normal and you may even see the imprint of eggs around her belly.
+Female beardies behave differently after mating.
+After 4 to 6 weeks of breeding, you’ll find them to be more anxious as they’ll pace around their enclosure more frequently and start burrowing for a suitable spot to lay their eggs.
+They will certainly look plumper than normal and you may even see the imprint of eggs around your pet’s belly.

-At this point, you should have a lay box (view on Amazon) filled with potting soil (view on Amazon) to enable your dragon to bury her eggs.
+At this point, you should have a lay box (View on Amazon) filled with potting soil (View on Amazon) for your dragon to bury her eggs.
 The laying of eggs occurs mostly during the afternoons to evenings, or even at night when you’re asleep.

-If you can’t decide whether or not your beardie has laid her eggs, or are suspecting that they have not laid all the eggs successfully, the vet should be involved to either diagnose the possibilities of egg binding or prevent the complications that come with it which could be fatal.
+If you can’t determine whether your beardie has laid her eggs, or suspect that it has not laid all the eggs successfully, quickly consult a veterinarian to either analyze and prevent the possibility of egg binding or manage the complications before they become fatal.

 As for the males, well, aren’t they lucky little fellas!
 All they have to do is relax and prepare for brumation.
-Nothing like trotting around with a stomach full of eggs or digging for a spot to lay.
-The male beardies will generally be less aggressive and more docile after mating is out of the way.
+They don’t have to trot around with a stomach full of eggs or dig for a spot to lay them.
+The male beardies will generally be less aggressive and more docile after mating is out of the way but will generally be more reserved.

 The Fun Part: You Can Reverse The Genders Of Bearded Dragons

-As sci-fi as this sounds, you can overturn the gender of a bearded dragon embryo simply by tweaking the temperature of the incubator.
-This almost fantastical attribute has caught the eye of several scientists worldwide and bearded dragon enthusiasts.
+As sci-fi as this sounds, you can overturn the sex of a bearded dragon embryo simply by tweaking the temperature of the incubator.
+This fascinating attribute has been studied by several scientists worldwide and bearded dragon enthusiasts.

-See, beardies have ZZ (female) and ZW (male) chromosomes; when the temperature is 89.6° Fahrenheit, the gender of the embryo is determined by the sex chromosomes.
-If the temperature goes above 89.6° Fahrenheit, most of the embryos are reversed to females.
-However, when the temperature is 96.8° Fahrenheit, all the embryos become female!
+See, beardies have ZZ (male) and ZW (female) chromosomes; when the temperature is 89.6° Fahrenheit, the gender of the embryo is determined by the sex chromosomes.
+If the temperature goes above 89.6° Fahrenheit, most of the embryos are reversed to females and when the temperature reaches 96.8° Fahrenheit, all the embryos become female!

-The most incredible aspect of this genetic reversal is that the male-reversed females (ZZf) will grow up with physical attributes resembling males such as a larger body size but will be able to breed as females, lay eggs, and even make better mothers according to this study from ABC.
+The most incredible aspect of this genetic reversal is that the reversed females (males (ZZ) who turn into females (ZW)) still grow with physical attributes resembling males such as a larger body size but will be able to breed as females, lay eggs, and even make healthier mothers according to this study from ABC.

-This is why and where determining the gender of your bearded dragon based on appearance becomes a hassle, and identifying the gender based on the absence or presence of the hemipenal glands becomes the only way out.
+This is why determining the gender of your bearded dragon based on appearance is a hassle, and identifying the gender based on the absence or presence of the hemipenal glands becomes the only way out.

 Photo of author